Public Health Analyst

-Public health professionals are dedicated to providing information, creating solutions and communicating with the general public regarding health and safety.
-Public health analysts create efficient solutions to health problems, as well as implement and coordinate health programs.
-They may gather research in order to expand current health programs to improve the general public’s involvement and the programs’ effectiveness.
+Public health professionals are dedicated to providing information, creating solutions, and communicating with the general public regarding health and safety.
+Public health analysts create efficient solutions to health problems as well as implement and coordinate health programs.
+They may gather research in order to expand current health programs to improve the general public’s involvement and the programs’ long-term effectiveness.

-Public health analysts typically work on issues regarding environmental hazards, violence, substance abuse, infectious diseases and healthcare.
-They review existing programs and policies in order to evaluate how effective they are; they identify items that are lacking.
-After isolating aspects that should be improved, public health analysts develop a plan that will successfully implement improvements.
-They are experts on public health policy and often have a background in policy analysis.
+Public health analysts typically work on issues regarding environmental hazards, violence, substance abuse, infectious diseases, and healthcare.
+They research existing programs and policies in order to evaluate how effective they are, then identify items that are lacking.
+After isolating aspects that should improve, public health analysts develop a plan that will successfully implement long-term improvements.
+They are experts on public health policy and often have schooling in policy analysis.

-Public health analysts may need to communicate with community groups, service providers, public policymakers and the media on a regular basis.
-This is a way to educate as well as inform authorities and the public about health issues.
+Public health analysts may need to communicate with community groups, service providers, public policymakers, and the media on a regular basis.
+This is a way to educate as well as inform authorities and the public about health and policy issues.
 Public health analysts should have strong public speaking and communication skills.
-Public health analysts are responsible for creating reports, posters, bulletins, news releases and fliers.
-They should have skills in project management, project coordination, statistical analysis and data analysis.
+Public health analysts are responsible for creating reports, posters, bulletins, news releases, and fliers.
+To enhance their career, they should have skills in research, information management, project management, project coordination, statistical analysis, and data analysis.

 Public Health Analyst Salary Potential

 PayScale reports that the median salary of a public health analyst is approximately $66,881 per year, although salaries can range from about $49,000 at entry-level to over $97,000 annually with more experience.
 In their late careers (20 years and higher), public health analysts earn an average total compensation of $113,891.
 The public health skills that correlate with a higher total salary for these employees include data analysis, project management, and research.